BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   <summary>🍎APPLE INSTRUCTIONS🍎</summary>

 ### Step 1
-All Macs with MacOS 12.3+ come with 🔘 Metal/MPS, which is Apple's implementation of gpu-acceleration (like CUDA for Nvidia and ROCm for AMD).
-I'm not sure if it's possible to install on an older MacOS since I don't have an Apple.
+All Macs with MacOS 12.3+ come with 🔘 MPS (aka "Metal"), which is basically a dedicated portion of Apple CPUs that act as a GPU and provide gpu-acceleration similiar to Nvidia/AMD.
 ### Step 2
 Install [Xcode Command Line Tools](https://www.makeuseof.com/install-xcode-command-line-tools/).
 ### Step 3
 Download the ZIP file from the latest "release" and extract the contents anywhere you want.
-DO NOT simply clone this repository...there may be incremental changes to scripts that will be undone before an official release is created.
+DO NOT simply clone this repository...there may be incremental changes to scripts that will be undone inbetween official releases.
 ### Step 4
 Navigate to the ```src``` folder, open a command prompt, and create a virtual environment:
 ```